metio/terraform-provider-k8s/docs/data-sources/everest_percona_com_database_cluster_v1alpha1_manifest.md

 - `config` (String) Config is the proxy configuration
 - `expose` (Attributes) Expose is the proxy expose configuration (see [below for nested schema](#nestedatt--spec--proxy--expose))
 - `replicas` (Number) Replicas is the number of proxy replicas
-- `resources` (Attributes) Resources are the resource limits for each proxy replica.If not set, resource limits are not imposed (see [below for nested schema](#nestedatt--spec--proxy--resources))
+- `resources` (Attributes) Resources are the resource limits for each proxy replica.
+If not set, resource limits are not imposed (see [below for nested schema](#nestedatt--spec--proxy--resources))
 - `type` (String) Type is the proxy type

 <a id="nestedatt--spec--proxy--expose"></a>